 Whether you’re diligent about getting your annual flu shots or choose to tough it out instead, it makes sense to do what you can to boost your immune system naturally when flu season hits.
-Because even if you do get your flu shot, sometimes the strains the shots protect against aren’t the strains that end up going around, in which case you’ll be glad you had a back-up plan.
+Because even if you do get your flu shot, sometimes the strains the shots protect against aren’t the ones that end up going around, in which case you’ll be glad you had a back-up plan.

 1. Vitamin D

-In the daytime, it helps support the immune system and musculoskeletal systems, both of which may be negatively impacted by stress.
+In the daytime, it helps support the immune and musculoskeletal systems, both of which may be negatively impacted by stress.
 The easiest way to get it in you is to take it as a supplement.

 5. Eat Nature’s Harvest

-They all do well with the roasting method which is what I use the most.
-But you can also try steaming them to make a root veggie mash, adding in some warming, winter spices, like cinnamon, ginger, and cayenne.
+They all do well with the roasting method, which is what I use the most.
+But you can also try steaming them to make a root veggie mash, adding in some warming winter spices like cinnamon, ginger, and cayenne.

 Chicken and Ginger Immunity Soup

-- 6 slices of dried astragalus root
+- 6 slices dried astragalus root

-- ½ white onion, chopped
+- ½ white onion chopped

-- 2 garlic cloves, minced
+- 2 garlic cloves minced

-- 1 cup fresh parsley, finely chopped
+- 1 cup fresh parsley finely chopped

-- 1 cup fresh cilantro, finely chopped
+- 1 cup fresh cilantro finely chopped

 - Add the split breast (after pulling off the fat and skin--a little left is fine).